Wisdomb33r/ffbe-calculator/README.md

 ![Damage results](https://www.final-fantasy.ch/upload/calculator_damage_results.png)

-Next to each per-turn damage result, clicking the question mark icon does open the damage calculation math details.
-This pop-up display is also the one that contains all the calculation configuration parameters (see the corresponding section of this guide for more information).
+Clicking the question mark icon next to each per-turn damage result opens the damage calculation math details.
+This pop-up display also provides all calculation configuration parameters (see the corresponding section of this guide for more information).

 ### Permanent URL

 The permanent URL contains all the parameters needed to reproduce your calculation.
-The _Copy_ button is placing the URL value to your device clipboard.
+The _Copy_ button places the URL value to your device clipboard.
 You can paste this URL anywhere on the internet to make a link to your calculation.

 ### Stat calculation (pop-up)

 This pop-up, opened by clicking the question mark icon next to a stat value, is displaying the maths details behind it :

 1. Unit base value (pots included)
-1. Unit % value increase (applied on unit base value, skills considered enhanced)
+1. Unit % value increase (applied on unit base value, skills are considered enhanced)
 1. Unit DH/TDH/TDW value increase (applied on equipment base value)
 1. Unit increase to value from esper (applied on esper base value)
 1. Equipment base value